1 Atm Is How Many Torr

 Advanced Pressure Sensors

 Modern pressure sensors are becoming increasingly sophisticated, offering higher precision, better stability, and faster response times.
-These sensors utilize various technologies, including:
+These sensors put to use various technologies, including:

 • Piezoresistive Sensors: These sensors use the piezoresistive effect, where the electrical resistance of a material changes under mechanical stress.
 They are widely used in automotive, aerospace, and industrial applications.